 - The esophagus will be connected to the stomach.
 This may take time to complete, depending on the gap between the esophagus and the stomach.

-Before the surgery, and for some time afterward, the baby is not fed by mouth.
-Instead, the baby is fed either:
+Before the surgery, and for some time afterward, your baby is not fed by mouth.
+Instead, your baby is fed either:

-- Through a gastrostomy tube (G-tube) so that the baby can be fed directly into the stomach, or
+- Through a gastrostomy tube (G-tube) so that your baby can be fed directly into the stomach, or

 - Nutrition given through the veins

-Care is taken to keep the baby from breathing saliva or other fluids into the lungs.
+Care is taken to keep your baby from breathing saliva or other fluids into the lungs.

 An early diagnosis gives a better chance of a good outcome.